-The locations of the various study points tested for this study, as well as the target wind speed criteria for the various outdoor trafficable areas of the development, are presented in Figures 6 in the form of marked-up plans.
+The locations of the various study points tested for this study, as well as the target wind speed criteria for the various outdoor trafficable areas of the development, are presented in Figure 5 in the form of a marked-up plan.
 It should be noted that only the most critical outdoor locations of the development have been selected for analysis.